PowerShell/Community-Blog/README.md

    specific question you feel might make a good blog post, also file an issue.

-If you want to either create new blog posts or participate in the creation and review of new posts, then you need to head to [this blog's GitHub rep;ository home](https://github.com/PowerShell/Community-Blog).
+If you want to either create new blog posts or participate in the creation and review of new posts, then you need to head to [this blog's GitHub repository home](https://github.com/PowerShell/Community-Blog).
 You need a GitHub account to be able to submit anything to the blog's GitHub repository.
 You can sign up for a GitHub account at
 [GitHub's new account sign up page](https://github.com/join?source=login).